Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 La Traviata

-Need to watch 'La Traviata' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the -directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Can’t wait to see 'La Traviata' without leaving the house?
+Finding a streaming service to buy, rent, download, or watch the -directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'La Traviata' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'La Traviata' right now, here are some details about the Royal Opera House, Decca music flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'La Traviata' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'La Traviata' right now, here are some finer points about the Royal Opera House, Decca music flick.

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "La traviata (Italian: [la traˈviaːta], "The Fallen Woman"[1][2]) is an opera in three acts by Giuseppe Verdi set to an Italian libretto by Francesco Maria Piave.
 It is based on La dame aux Camélias (1852), a play adapted from the novel by Alexandre Dumas, fils.
 The opera was originally entitled Violetta, after the main character.
 It was first performed on 6 March 1853 at the La Fenice opera house in Venice.
 Piave and Verdi wanted to follow Dumas in giving the opera a contemporary setting, but the authorities at La Fenice insisted that it be set in the past, "c.
 1700".
 It was not until the 1880s that the composer and librettist's original wishes were carried out and "realistic" productions were staged.[3]" .